Water Polo

 #2 Stamatina Kaifa

-"Born and raised" by the Vouliagmeni Nautical Club.
-The 21-year-old player started at the NOB Water Polo Academies and gradually developed athletically, now rightfully belonging to the Women's main team.
-With hard and methodical work, the young regional player won a place in the representative groups of Greek water polo from a young age, having already participated in some important international competitions.
-The highlight of the brilliant path she has begun to chart, Stamatina Kaiafas, was crowned Silver World Champion in October 2021 with the National Youth Women's Team and in 2022 at the European Championship with the National Youth Women's Team she won 3rd place.
+Born of the Vouliagmenis Naval Club, the 22-year-old player started from the Water Volleyball Academy of N.O.B. and gradually developed athletically, belonging to the Women's basic team.
+With hard and methodical work, the young regional player earned from a young age a place in the representative teams of Greek water polo, having already participated in some great international competitions.
+Highlights of her career so far include being named World Silver Champion in October 2021 with the National Junior Women's Team and winning 3rd place at the European Championships with the National Junior Women's Team in 2022.

 Defender